SteveXCIV/stevexciv.github.io/content/blog/giving-golang-a-try/index.md

 For a moment, let's rewind back to late 2019, I was working with a small group on a project that I was pretty excited about.
 It was a Python app that, at the time, we felt had a lot of potential.
 Unfortunately, however, that project ended up fizzling out, but I still remember one thing from back then.
-The software we had been building correlated near real-time data from multiple feeds, and we were quickly outgrowing Python.
+The software we had been building processed near real-time data from multiple feeds, and we were quickly outgrowing Python.
 We'd been talking for some time about a Go port, because one of our contributors was familiar with Go.

 I never got a chance to explore Go back then, and I don't really like leaving things unfinished.

 Now that I was looking for something new, I decided to just <em title="(sorry)">Go</em> for it.

-## What to Build
+## Deciding What to Build

 I remember I had a professor back in undergrad that loved to use the "Lazy developers are good developers" line.
 That professor would be proud because I got a bit lazy when picking a project.